Defense Attorney

 Defense Attorney is an American old-time radio crime drama.
 It was broadcast on ABC from July 6, 1951, to December 30, 1952.
 It was also known as The Defense Rests.

 Characters

-The title character was Martha Ellis "Marty" Barrett, "a respected attorney who has a reputation for integrity" and "who champions causes of the underdog and unjustly accused".
-Jud Barnes, a newspaper reporter, was Barrett's boyfriend.
-Ron Lackmann wrote in his book Mercedes McCambridge: A Biography and Career Record that Barrett "spent more time solving crimes with her boyfriend ... than she did in the courtroom".
+The title character was Martha Ellis "Marty" Bryant, "a respected attorney who has a reputation for integrity" and "who champions causes of the underdog and unjustly accused".
+Jud Barnes, a newspaper reporter, was Bryant's boyfriend.
+Ron Lackmann wrote in his book Mercedes McCambridge: A Biography and Career Record that Bryant "spent more time solving crimes with her boyfriend ... than she did in the courtroom".

 Personnel

 Mercedes McCambridge had the title role, and Howard Culver played Judson Barnes.
 Tony Barrett portrayed Detective Lieutenant Ed Ledis.
 Supporting actors in the program included Paul Fries, Bill Johnston, Kay Wiley, Harry Bartell, Dallas McKennon, Irene Tedrow, and Parley Baer.
 Orville Anderson was the announcer.

 Warren Lewis was the producer, and Dwight Hauser was the director.
 Cameron Blake (the program's creator), Bill Johnston, and Joel Murcott were writers.
 Music was by Rex Khoury and Basil Adlam.